Select Page

 • Doctors’ notes regarding your physical limitations, such as whether you need a cane or how long you are able to stand.

-Applicants often have more than one illness or injury that prevents them from working full time.
-By itself one disorder may not meet the requirements of an impairment as stated in Social Security’s Blue Book.
-However, if you have multiple medical conditions, Social Security must consider how those health issues, combined together, limit your ability to hold a job and perform necessary daily tasks.
+Herniated discs, rheumatoid arthritis, and bladder problems often accompany spinal stenosis.
+One disorder by itself may not meet the criteria of an impairment as stated in Social Security’s Blue Book, but if you have more than one medical condition, Social Security must consider how these combined health issues limit your ability to hold a job and perform necessary daily tasks.

 Your Free Initial Consultation